-The KSZ8895MQX/RQX/FQX/MLX provides a total of 34 MIB counter per port.
-These counter are used to monitor the port detail activity for network management and maintenance.
+The KSZ8895MLUB provides a total of 34 MIB counter per port.
+These counters are used to monitor the port detail activity for network management and maintenance.
 These MIB counters are read using indirect memory access as illustrated in the following examples: